Colorado Home Buyer Assistance Programs and Options

 Acceptable credit scores vary based on which CHFA loan program you choose.
 Typically, the program requires a mid-credit score minimum of 620.

 Down payment assistance is available.
-This can help Coloradans get into a home for as little as $1,000 down.
+It can help Coloradans get into a home for as little as $1,000 down.

 Closing cost assistance is available.
 Lenders can receive a credit in the amount of 1% of the borrower’s first mortgage loan payment.
-This allows borrowers to use the credit to cover closing costs.
+It allows borrowers to use the credit to cover closing costs.

-Want choices on who to finance your CHFA loan with?
+Want choices on lenders who can finance your CHFA loan?